aidsrentfree/aidsrentfree.github.io/docs/fridaids.md

 >
 >*But all of that happened months ago.
 Suddenly the US government had revealed that they had imported a few species of monster girls, and with the help of scientists had hammered out a few rules.
 Among them came a few new mandates.
 Like the one that had you in this office just now: At least once a month all able-bodied males were to report to the nearest government-approved sperm bank or hospital to breed these girls and grow their population.
 It even came with a clause stating that should you choose, you can then adopt the monster girl you bred, with official documentation and a certificate and everything.
 Relationship status did not matter, all you could think about were those with wives who were probably rallying to the cause like they did that orange-haired mop-top all those years ago.*

-A mandate comes out forcing all men in the nation to breed monster girls and give them children. by nai juicer. first attempt in a long time writing for /aids/, will probably be bad.
+A mandate comes out forcing all men in the nation to breed monster girls and give them children.

 ### *The Seduction Society*
 {: .center}